mauriciomassaia/mm-gae-project-template/README.md

 $ gulp
 ```

-Then you can deploy the optimized vertion to appengine.
+Then you can deploy the optimized version to appengine.